tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ...
 ```

 The big difference is that our tokens were completely *flat*.
-Tokens couldn't end up containing
+Tokens never contained
 other tokens.
-Grammars, on the other hand, are expressive enough to expressive recursive
+Grammars, on the other hand,
+allow us to talk about *recursive structures* as well.
-structures.
-Our toy language itself has a recursive structure: expressions can contain let
+Our toy language has a recursive structure: expressions can contain let
 expressions, which also contain expressions.
-Because of this, you have a kind of recursive nesting:
+Because of this, you
+can nest expressions inside of eachother:

 ```haskell
 let {